 QI Scriptwriter, No Such Thing As A Fish co-host

-Andy has worked at QI since 2008, on the TV series and books, as well as co-hosting No Such Thing As A Fish.
-When not Quite Interestingly employed, he works at Private Eye, writing for the magazine and hosting the Eye's podcast, Page 94.
-He also performs with the award-winning comedy group ‘Austentatious’.
-His first novel, The Last Day, has just been published.Twitter: @andrewhunterm
+Andrew has worked at QI since 2008, on the TV series and books, as well as co-hosting No Such Thing As A Fish.
+When not Quite Interestingly employed, he works at Private Eye magazine, writing jokes and journalism and hosting the Eye's podcast, Page 94.
+He is also a co-founder of the award-winning comedy group Austentatious.
+His debut novel, The Last Day, was published in 2020 and his second, The Sanctuary, in 2022.Twitter: @andrewhunterm

 QI Script Editor, No Such Thing As A Fish co-host